-Rubik Puzzle is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Rubik Puzzle is compatible with Leopard, Snow Leopard, Lion, Mountain Lion and Mavericks.

 Rubik Puzzle was developed to let you play with a Rubik's Cube on a computer.
 A big advantage over the real thing is that if you make a mistake, you can restore the cube to the solved state with a click without having to take the cube apart and rebuild it! :)

 Version 1.3.0 is compatible with El Capitan.